WiVRn/WiVRn/docs/configuration.md

 If unset, WiVRn will autodetect the path of such a tool as usual (see [the SteamVR guide](./steamvr.md)).

-If set to an empty string, it is assumed detection failed ; the OpenVR configuration will not be modified and the pressure-vessel configuration won't be adjusted.
+If set to an null, WiVRn will not manage the OpenVR configuration.